chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 It is recommended that you also set this cell as an initialisation cell (i.e. have `"init_cell": true` in the metadata)

-## Running run_nbconvert.sh
+## Converting Notebooks

+The run_nbconvert script handles parsing the notebooks to nbconvert, with the appropriate converter.
 To see all options for this script:

 	./run_nbconvert.sh -h